Product features vs benefits: Which ones are better? And what about bullets?

 For example, the iPhone 12 has some new features compared to the iPhone 10 or 11.
 The iPhone 12's improved features include:

-I'm sure our thought patterns would vary, but you'll eventually run out of benefits.
+Eventually, you'll run out of benefits.

 The benefits I pinpointed were the ones that kept repeating at the end; The go anywhere; Do anything; And take super precise shots.
-In the process I was able to eliminate several that overlapped and didn't have deep enough "whys."
+In the process, I was able to eliminate several that overlapped and didn't have deep enough "whys."

 What Most People Forget When Writing Features and Benefit Examples